kubeshop/testkube/docs/scheduling.md

 testkube    scheduled-test-tests   */1 * * * *   False     1        42s           3m22s
 ```

-Cron job for this test was successfully created and test was executed
+The Cron job for this test was successfully created and the test was executed.
-Let's check Cron job details
+To check Cron job details:

 ```sh
 kubectl describe cronjob scheduled-test-tests -n testkube